5 Options To Help Seniors Pay Off Debt

 Reverse mortgages come with fees and interest that are added to your loan balance each month.
 As the balance grows, your home equity decreases, since your home serves as collateral—just like it did with your original mortgage.
 This is important to consider if you rely on home equity for retirement or plan to leave your home to your heirs after you pass away.

-5. Get Government Assistance
+5. Seek Government Assistance

 While there’s no federal program offering help for seniors with credit card debt, you may qualify for federal government programs like Medicaid and Medicare.